-- Attendance and Participation:15%
+Class Participation and Class Discussion Posts: 20%

-- Reflection and Application Papers: 25% (5 x 5% each)
+• Reflection and Application Papers: 20% (4 of 5)

-- Final Paper: 50%
+• Final Paper: 50%

-- Paper Presentation: 10%
+• Paper Presentation: 10%

 COURSE POLICIES

 Classroom Methodology: This course will use a multi-modal methodology that includes lectures, multimedia presentations, small group discussions, large group dialogue, and reflection on critical issues related to peace, conflict, and violence.
 As conflict resolution work itself requires flexibility and attention to process dynamics, the class will model the ability to do just this as the need arises.
 In this regard, students are encouraged to be active participants in the evolution of the class.
 The goal for this class is to be informative, challenging, stimulating, and fun.